radoslav11/acm-sgu/README.md

 ## Acknowledgments

 - SGU (Saratov State University) for the original problem set.
-- OpenAI for the GPT o4-mini model used in editorial generation.
+- OpenAI for the GPT gpt5 thinking model used in editorial generation.
 - Apple MLX team for the training framework.
 - OlympicCoder project for the base model architecture.